Making Wine from your own Grapes

 - Pick your grapes - you will need around 6-7kgs per gallon.

 - Strip them off their stalks, wash them in clean water if necessary/desired and then crush and press them to extract the juice.
 For small quantities, this can be done with a potato masher.
-It will often be easier if you freeze them first and then allow them to defrost.
+It will often be easier if, after stripping and rinsing them, you freeze the grapes whole and then allow them to defrost before crushing.

 - Check the acidity with a pH strip.
 You should aim for a pH level of 3.1-3.4, so you may need to add Citric Acid to increase the acidity or Precipitated Chalk to lower it.